 Refined Oils vs. Unrefined Oils: What’s the Difference?

 Edible oils can be refined or unrefined.
-These terms refer to how the raw products — like olives, almonds or coconuts — become an oil.
 Discover the difference between refined and unrefined oils and how to use each type.

 Why Are There Different Classifications of Oils?

 The different processes to extract the oil produce different classifications.
 Each process produces a slightly different result and may have different purposes.
-The three main oil-extraction methods are:
+The two main oil-extraction methods are:

 What Is Virgin or Unrefined Oil?